-The Intellectual Property Enterprise Court is a specialist court, part of the Business and Property Courts of England and Wales, which deals with intellectual property disputes about registered designs, patents, registered trade marks, copyright and other rights.
+The Intellectual Property Enterprise Court is a specialist court, part of the Business and Property Courts of the High Court of Justice, which deals with intellectual property disputes about registered designs, patents, registered trade marks, copyright and other rights.
 Content here on the GOV.UK site includes the Intellectual Property Enterprise Court Guide, a guide to small claims in the court, forms, procedure rules, practice directions, and Chancery Division daily cause lists.

 The Investigatory Powers Tribunal (IPT) was established under the Regulation of Investigatory Powers Act 2000.
 It investigates and determines complaints of unlawful use of covert techniques by public authorities (such as interception, surveillance and property interference) infringing the right to privacy and claims against intelligence or law enforcement agency conduct which breaches a wider range of human rights.
 Besides information and forms relating to the complaint procedure, and the texts of IPT rulings and judgments, the web site provides links to relevant legislation and codes of practice.